The Bank of England base rate isn’t as complicated as it sounds – we’ve got you covered! We’ll go through what it is and how it affects your money.

 What’s the current Bank of England base rate?

-Sound low?
-It is.
-But it was even lower at 0.10% at the beginning of the Coronavirus pandemic, and has been as high as 17% in 1979!
+It was much lower at 0.10% at the beginning of the Coronavirus pandemic, and has been as high as 17% in 1979!

 What is the Bank of England base rate?